ARMmbed/mbed-mesh-api/README.md

 stack can be found in [IPv6/6LoWPAN stack](https://github.com/ARMmbed/sal-stack-nanostack).

 ## Usage notes
-This module should not be used directly by applications.
-Applications should use the following modules when they are available:
+This module should not be used directly by the applications.
+The applications should use the following modules when they are available:

 * `connection manager`for handling network connections.